-We truly like the approach, the content, and the low-cost one-time purchase model.
+We truly like the approach, the content, and the low-cost, one-time purchase model.
 We highly recommend Pianoforall to anyone who wants to start learning piano.
-Even if you are an intermediate player, you still will get substantial value from this course.
+Even if you are an intermediate player, you will still get substantial value from this course.

 Tips for Learning Piano Online

 Learning piano online takes discipline because you do not report to anyone about your progress.
 There are a few tips to help you to be successful in your piano learning journey:

 - Have an acoustic piano or an electric keyboard that meets the minimum requirements described below

 - Set up a comfortable space for your daily practice routine